It is time to solve your math problem

 Example:

-To multiply a matrix with a real number, we multiply each element with this number.
+To multiply a matrix with a real number, each element is multiplied by that number.

 Example:

 This multiplication is only possible if the row vector and the column vector have the same number of elements.
-To multiply the row by the column, one multiplies corresponding elements, then adds the results.
+To multiply the row by the column, corresponding elements are multiplied, then added to the results.

 Example: